hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/07_styling_and_animating_react_native_apps.md

 ## Cascading Text Styles
 * Suppose that we need to choose a global font family for all ` Text `s in our applications.
-On way to do that is to add ` fontFamily ` property to style of all prestyled ` Text ` ` components ` we have.
+One way to do that is to add ` fontFamily ` property to the style of all prestyled ` Text ` ` components ` we have.
 However, what would be the case when we want to update that ` fontFamily `.
-We have to go all over these ` components ` and update them.
+We have to go all over these ` components ` and update them which results in a **less maintainable** application.

 * We can not wrap our application by a ` View ` and set this property in this wrapper.
 Generally we can not set styles related to ` Text ` on a ` View ` ` component `.

 * Fortunately, in ` React Native ` we can have  ` Text ` within a ` Text ` and in this case the styles will be **cascading** which means that the inner ` Text ` takes the style from the outer unless we override it in the inner.

-* Based on that a better solution would be to wrapp all ` Text ` ` components ` by, let's say, a ` MainText ` in which we set the style that we want to apply to all ` Text ` ` components ` out there.
-We still have to wrapp all ` Text ` ` components ` by this ` MainText ` but now it is one place that you update to see your updates all across the app.
+* Based on that a better solution would be to wrap all ` Text ` ` components ` by, let's say, a ` MainText ` in which we set the style that we want to apply to all ` Text ` ` components ` out there.
+We still have to wrap all ` Text ` ` components ` by this ` MainText ` but now it is one place that you update to see your updates all across the app.

 * In ` UI ` directory let's create ` MainText.js `.
 ```js